 Module 3: Psychiatry as a field of social work

-Please see course syllabus for more detailed information about the course contents and expected learning outcomes for the differens modules.
+Please see course syllabus for more detailed information about the course contents and expected learning outcomes for the different modules.

 Instruction is in the form of lectures and seminars with active student participation.
-The course is given in English.
+Course language is english.